Back in the 20th century, marketing aspired to build champion brands

 substandard, inspections find them or customers complain.

-Twenty-first-century marketing is nothing like that.
+Twenty-first-century marketing is nothing like this.
 Now that brands have websites,

 social media, and organic content, they can publish a near infinite amount of content